MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/create a Virtual WAN by using Azure Portal.md

+---
+Exercise:
+    title: 'create a Virtual WAN by using Azure Portal'
+    module: 'Module - Design and implement hybrid networking'
+---

 # Exercise - Create a Virtual WAN by using Azure Portal

 In this exercise, you will create a Virtual WAN for Contoso.